-Between managing your symptoms, making sure Baby is healthy, and preparing for her arrival, all while still going about the rest of your life, you’ve got so much on your plate that it’s only natural you might want a little help along the way.
+Between managing your symptoms, making sure Baby is healthy, and preparing for his arrival, all while still going about the rest of your life, you’ve got so much on your plate that it’s only natural you might want a little help along the way.
 Doulas are labor coaches who will help prepare you for delivery, and guide you through it.

 What is a doula?

 A doula is a professional labor coach who will help you prepare for delivery, both mentally and physically.
 Doulas are trained birthing experts that pregnant women can hire to help them get ready for their child’s arrival.
 A doula can be a great resource for you, as they will be able to answer any questions you have about delivery, and can provide excellent advice and emotional support as your journey to Baby winds down.